We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 When will people affected receive redress?

 We understand that it is imperative that people should receive financial redress as quickly as possible.
-That is why, across all Schemes, interim payments are made ahead of final settlements.
+That is why, across all schemes, interim payments are made ahead of final settlements.
+Thousands of final settlements have now been agreed and paid.
+You can access the latest redress figures on the Government website here.

 We continue to work alongside Government to do all that we can to get payments to those affected as quickly as possible: There are four main Schemes providing financial redress: